mohdsanadzakirizvi/web-scraping-magic-with-scrapy-and-python/README.md

-# Web Scraping Magic with Scrapy and Python
+# Advanced Web Scraping in Python with Scrapy
-This repository contains the code for the article "Web Scraping Magic with Scrapy and Python"
+This repository contains the code for the article "Advanced Web Scraping in Python with Scrapy"

 Project Structure
 -----------------